fablabbcn/smartcitizen-docs/docs/resources/research.md

 ## Large projects

-The projects below have been funded by the European Commission (H2020 or HORIZON programmes).
+The projects below have been funded by the European Commission H2020 or HORIZON programmes.
 You can find more information in the [funding page](/about/funding/).

 - [**Making Sense**](https://making-sense.eu): advances and experiments in participatory sensing. _(Grant agreement Nº: 688620)_.
 Making Sense explored how open source software, open source hardware, digital maker practices and open design can be effectively used by local communities to fabricate their own sensing tools, make sense of their environments and address pressing environmental problems in air, water, soil and sound pollution.
     - [Making Sense Citizen Sensing A Toolkit book](http://making-sense.eu/wp-content/uploads/2018/01/Citizen-Sensing-A-Toolkit.pdf)